Well, this is... jarring...

 - In Tiny Toon Adventures, Binky Bunny, Bimbette, and Margot Mallard are more anthropomorphic than Buster Bunny, Johnny Pew, and Plucky Duck respectively.
 Averted with Fifi La Fume and Shirley The Loon, and mostly averted with Babs Bunny.

 - In SWAT Kats, the female cats look more anthropomorphic than the male cats (and only males have distinctly cat-like striped coats and whiskers).
-This is mostly in the heads/faces and hands, and male body builds are fairly humanoid with a few exceptions.
+This is mostly in the heads/faces and hands/feet; Male body builds are fairly humanoid with a few exceptions.

 - Notably, however, Hector, Wordsworth and Mungo were about the same height, as were most dogs and other adversaries.

 - An exception is Heathcliff's girlfriend Sonja, who has the same round body type that he does.
 Notably, Sonja is from the original comic unlike Cleo.

 - Gadget Hackwrench, the female mouse from Chip 'n Dale Rescue Rangers, looks more human like than the male mouse Monterey Jack.